What is 10,000 Lives?

 How long will the appeal last?

 The focus of the appeal is on the quality of the support given to young people, so this – as opposed to the timeframe in which we can provide meaningful opportunities – will remain our main aim throughout.
-That said, we hope to have changed 10,000 lives within two-three years.
+That said, we hope to have changed 10,000 lives within four years.

 How will you report the number of lives changed?
 Where can the information be accessed?